nbelmokhtar/Udacity_AZMLND_Project_2_Operationalizing_ML/starter_files/README.md

 ### Step 7 : Create, Publish and Consume a Pipeline

-The pipeline section of Azure ML Studio, showing that the pipeline has been created and it's running.
+The pipeline section of Azure ML Studio shows that the pipeline has been created and it's running.

 ![Create a Pipeline](https://github.com/nbelmokhtar/Udacity_AZMLND_Project_2_Operationalizing_ML/blob/master/starter_files/screenshots/21_pipeline_created.PNG)